GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 #### Objective

 This use case has the objective to receive data about a product that need to be restocked validate, and if valid, create a request that will needed to be validate by the buying's collaborator in
-No Domain Events for this use case, no "shared" entities between contexts the sales module.
+No Integration Events for this use case, no "shared" entities between contexts the sales module.

 #### Payloads

 TODO: Request and Response

-#### Domain Events
+#### Integration Events

 - RestockOrderCreated